tankh99/tp/docs/DeveloperGuide.md

 - **Alternative 1: Using Integer ID as the primary key (Current Approach)**
   - We needed some method to ensure that the patient was unique.
-The primary solution implemented involves a running integer identifier - and is saved together with each patient.
-The identifier serves as the primary key for the patient object, similar to how a unique ID in a database ensure each record's uniqueness.
+The primary solution implemented involves a running integer identifier—and is saved together with each patient.
+The identifier serves as the primary key for the patient object, similar to how a unique ID in a database ensures each record's uniqueness.
   - This was different to how the AB3 application was originally designed - where the ID followed the natural ordering of the elements in the list.
   - Pros
     - Extremely user-friendly for counsellor as ID is never changed.